 Students may select from a wide range of papers, providing an opportunity to develop in-depth knowledge in selected subject areas or specialisation, to enrich teaching in their chosen field.
 You can choose from a range of papers offered across the University, including papers offered by the College of Education that have a strong educational relevance.
 See what Subject Studies are offered by the College of Education.

-All students will be required to demonstrate competency in the areas of Information and Communication Technologies, Literacy and Mathematics.
+All initial teacher education students will be required to demonstrate competency in the areas of Information and Communication Technologies, Literacy and Mathematics.
 All applicants to our ITE qualifications are assessed prior to entry.
 This will occur at the point of short-listing.
 You may have sufficient literacy and numeracy competence if you have the appropriate NCEA literacy and numeracy credits, otherwise you will be required to sit literacy and numeracy screening tests at the time of interview.

 Once enrolled, during the first weeks of your programme you will be required to sit further, more rigorous literacy and numeracy tests and an ICT test.
 All students must pass these tests.
 If you fail at the first attempt, support is available and you may resit the tests at any time and as many times as needed.
 Student teachers may not proceed to the second professional experience paper without having passed all competency tests.